 If you’re worried about a special lighter being confiscated, I’d recommend flying with a Bic lighter or a simple book of safety matches.
 Otherwise, you could easily pick up a lighter once you land at your destination to avoid the hassle completely.

-Hopefully this answers all your questions about bringing a lighter on a plane and flying with matches!
+Hopefully this answers all your questions about bringing a lighter on a plane!

 You might also enjoy:

 - What NOT to Pack in Your Carry On Bag

 - Best Carry-On Luggage

 - Carry On Toiletries: Non-Liquid Options for Carry On Travel

 - Or check out the rest of our packing tips here